chadrem/spinal_tap/README.md

-# SpinalTap
+# Spinal Tap

-Spinal tap lets you easily connect to running Ruby processes such as daemons and cron scripts.
+Spinal Tap lets you easily connect to running Ruby processes such as daemons and cron scripts.
 Once connected, you can execute arbitrary commands inside of your process.

 ## Installation